Random Forest

 Out-of-Bag (OOB) Score

-Each tree is trained on a bootstrap sample (sampling with replacement, same size as the original data).
-The OOB score is computed by predicting each training sample using only the trees whose bootstrap samples did not include that sample.
+Each tree is fitted on a bootstrap sample (sampling with replacement, same size as the original data).
+The OOB score is computed by predicting each sample using only the trees whose bootstrap samples did not include that sample.
 Accuracy is shown for classification; for regression.

 Limitations

-- Random Forest training runs in JavaScript within the browser.
+- Random Forest fitting runs in JavaScript within the browser.
 Large datasets or high numbers of trees may take noticeable time

-- Cross-validation and train/test splitting are not available; the OOB score serves as the generalization estimate
+- Cross-validation and split-sample validation are not available; the OOB score serves as the generalization estimate

 - The number of predictors considered at each split (maxFeatures) is fixed at and cannot be changed from the UI